Light- and heavy-quark symmetries and the $Y(4230)$, $Y(4360)$, $Y(4500)$, $Y(4620)$ and $X(4630)$ resonances: Introduction

 This discovery connects with previous predictions of $D_{s}^* \bar{D}_{s2}^*$ virtual states with a similar mass~\cite{Dong:2021juy}, but it has also been explained as a bound state~\cite{Yang:2021sue} and there are non-molecular explanations too~\cite{Agaev:2022iha,Wang:2021ghk}.

 Here we will explore the possible relation among these five states within the molecular picture, where we will assume that they are S- and P-wave charmed meson-antimesons bound states (where, for the P-wave charmed mesons, we will be referring to the ones with total light-quark spin $J_L = \tfrac{3}{2}$).
-For this we will formulate a non-relativistic effective field theory (EFT) which incorporates SU(3)-flavor and heavy-quark spin symmetry (HQSS), in line with previous EFT works for S-wave charmed meson-antimeson systems~\cite{AlFiky:2005jd,Fleming:2007rp,Mehen:2011yh,Valderrama:2012jv,Nieves:2012tt,HidalgoDuque:2012pq,Baru:2016iwj}.
+The tentative molecular interpretations we will propose for these five states are listed in Table \ref{tab:thresholds}, together with the binding energies.
+For describing them as molecules we will formulate a non-relativistic effective field theory (EFT) which incorporates SU(3)-flavor and heavy-quark spin symmetry (HQSS), in line with previous EFT works for S-wave charmed meson-antimeson systems~\cite{AlFiky:2005jd,Fleming:2007rp,Mehen:2011yh,Valderrama:2012jv,Nieves:2012tt,HidalgoDuque:2012pq,Baru:2016iwj}.

 Before presenting the complete derivation of our formalism, we will provide a brief, heuristic overview of our results.
 If we consider the $Y(4230)$ and $Y(4360)$ as $1^{--}$ $D \bar{D}_1$ and $D^* \bar{D}_1$ molecular states and in a first approximation ignore the kinetic energy of the charmed mesons (as they are heavy), their masses will be given by